 Patient Information Related to Coronavirus

 We continue to monitor the outbreak of the Coronavirus (COVID-19).
-As a healthcare provider, we have an obligation to our patients, providers, staff and community.
-The CDC and KDHE recommendations are changing daily.
-Our processes and practices will change as needed to remain in compliance with the recommendations of those agencies in order to monitor and manage the spread of the virus.
+As a healthcare provider, we have an obligation to our patients, providers, staff, and community.
+The CDC and KDHE recommendations are updated regularly and therefore our practices will change as needed to remain in compliance with these agencies recommendations to monitor and manage the spread of the virus.
 The following processes will be implemented:

-- Have you had a fever of 100.1F or higher in the past 48 hours?
+- Have you had a fever of 100.1F or higher in the last 48 hours?

-- Have you recently been experiencing a dry cough, chest congestion, or shortness of breath or difficulty breathing, loss of taste and smelll?
+- Have you recently been experiencing a dry cough, chest congestion, or shortness of breath or difficulty breathing, loss of taste and smell?

 - Have you traveled to or from North Dakota on or after October 21?